 (c) a charge of an AOJ offence allegedly committed in or in connection with trial A.

-[Section 46D inserted by No. 9 of 2012 s.
+[Section 46D inserted: No. 9 of 2012 s.
 4.]

 46E.
 Applying for leave for new charge

 (1) An authorised officer may apply to the Court of Appeal for leave to charge an acquitted accused with a new charge (the new charge) being one of these —